-We performed a systematic literature search using PubMed, Embase, Cochrane CENTRAL Trials Registry, and Google Scholar databases for studies published between January 1947 to March 1, 2020.
+We performed a systematic literature search using PubMed, Embase, Cochrane CENTRAL Trials Registry, and Google Scholar databases for studies published between January 1947 and March 1, 2020.
 References from review articles and those in our initial search were manually searched for additional sources, as well as abstracts, conference proceedings, and the grey literature.
-Attempts were made to contact authors of abstracts for which we could not locate full text articles.
-The complete search strategy and keywords used are in Appendix 1.
+Attempts were made to contact authors of abstracts for which we could not locate full-text articles.
+The complete search strategy and keywords used are in the online Appendix (available at cuaj.ca).
 Institutional research ethics board approval was not required for this review.